llastowka-usgs/hazdev-gis/documentation.md

 This service contains linear contours showing subduction zone strike values around the world

 Slab Grid Points: http://earthquake.usgs.gov/arcgis/rest/services/eq/slab_grid/MapServer <br>
-This service contains a grid of points showing subduction zone depth, dip, and strike values around the world
+This service contains a grid of points showing subduction zone depth, dip, and strike values around the world <br>

 GIS Services for the **Tweet Earthquake Dispatch (TED)** Project <br>
-For more information about the project itself please visit: http://earthquake.usgs.gov/earthquakes/ted/
+For more information about the project itself please visit: http://earthquake.usgs.gov/earthquakes/ted/ <br>

 TED Napa Tweets: http://earthquake.usgs.gov/arcgis/rest/services/eq/ted_NapaTweets/MapServer <br>
 This service contains tweets corresponding to the August 24, 2014 M6.0 Napa earthquake.
 The service is a sample of the data harvested by the TED project.